 How did participating in 21CL transform you and lead you to where you are now?

-How did the skills/tools/perspectives you acquired from 21CL prepare you for your next steps, going into college and taking on leadership roles, heading into a new era of professionalism?
+Which programs did you participate in?
+How did the skills/tools/perspectives you acquired from 21CL prepare you for your next steps, going into college, taking on new leadership roles in your community, college, and after

 What is your memorable or ‘aha’ moment in 21CL?
 (Particular program, meeting a professional and diverse peers, speaking in public for the first time, etc.?)